 The Cabalgata is the opening parade and opens the carnival with a bang.
 It is a vibrant parade that features the carnival queen, murgas, dance groups and more.
 The atmosphere is electric as everyone excitedly enjoys the start of carnival.

 They ride around the city announcing the start of carnival.
-It a four hour procession filled with Latin beats, epic costumes and impressive dance groups.
+It is a four hour procession filled with Latin beats, epic costumes and impressive dance groups.
 All the streets are crowded and filled with joy, colour and rhythm!

 You absolutely must dress up for carnival in Tenerife!
 In fact, if you don’t dress up then you will be the odd one out.
 The costumes at Tenerife are a huge spectacle and people really put in lots of effort!